bjanes0/fpl-api-helper/README.md

-# fpl-api-navigator
+## fpl-api-navigator

-A set of python applications allowing for simplified use of the premier league API
+# A fantasy premier league library with python applications to use the API and libraries of parsed information